welkineins/tool-list/README.md

 - [Prezi](https://prezi.com/) - Prezi is cloud-based, meaning you can present from your browser, desktop, iPad, iPhone, or Android device and always have the latest version of your work at your fingertips.
 Create or edit on the go, then auto-sync across all your devices with ease.
 - [slides](https://slides.com/) - Slides enables anyone with a web browser to easily create, present and share beautiful presentations for free.
 - [Slidify](http://slidify.org/index.html) - Slidify helps you create and publish beautiful HTML5 presentations from RMarkdown

+## Service Monitoring
+- [Prometheus](http://prometheus.io/) - An open-source service monitoring system and time series database.
+- [Sentry](https://getsentry.com/welcome/) - Sentry surfaces these errors, helps you gauge severity and frequency, and then gives you the information necessary to fix them quickly.